transkatgirl/KatWebSite/examples/html/core.md

 The [`RUST_LOG_STYLE`](https://docs.rs/env_logger/0.8.3/env_logger/#disabling-colors) environment variable can be used to forcibly enable or disable colored logging messages.

 The [`FLEXI_LOGGER_PALETTE`](https://docs.rs/flexi_logger/0.17.1/flexi_logger/struct.Logger.html#method.set_palette) environment variable can be used to change the color palette used for logging.

+Note: Because [Runners](#runner-configuration) inherit KatWebSite's stdin/stdout/stderr, the **spawned commands will not be affected by KatWebSite's logging system** in any way.
+However, the spawned commands also inherit KatWebSite's environment variables, and *may* allow for controlling log verbosity through them.

 ---